Improving cold-atom sensors with quantum entanglement: Prospects and challenges

-Quantum entanglement offers a promising route to improved atom interferometry, as it allows relative phase measurements below the shot-noise limit (SNL) (the ultimate sensitivity limit achievable by uncorrelated sources).
-Spin-squeezed states~\cite{Kitagawa:1993} are the simplest entangled states that could be directly used with existing atom interferometry schemes.
-The first experimental demonstrations of metrological spin squeezing in cold atoms occurred little more than a decade ago~\cite{Esteve:2008,Appel:2009,Riedel:2010}, and were quickly followed by proof-of-principle sub-shot-noise atom interferometric measurements~\cite{Gross:2010,Leroux:2010b,Lucke:2011}.
+Quantum entanglement offers a promising route to improved atom interferometry, since certain entangled atomic states allow relative phase measurements below the shot-noise limit (SNL) (the ultimate sensitivity limit achievable by uncorrelated sources)~\cite{Giovannetti:2006}.
+Such \emph{quantum-enhanced atom interferometry} could be beneficial when the atom number of the atomic source cannot be increased further due to technical issues or operational requirements.
+Spin-squeezed states~\cite{Kitagawa:1993} have been the focus of most experimental quantum-enhanced atom interferometry research to date, since they are relatively easy to generate, characterize, and directly incorporate into existing atom interferometry schemes.
+The first experimental demonstrations of metrological spin squeezing in cold atoms occurred little more than a decade ago~\cite{Esteve:2008,Appel:2009,Riedel:2010,Gross:2010,Schleier-Smith:2010b}, and were quickly followed by proof-of-principle sub-shot-noise atom interferometric measurements~\cite{Leroux:2010b,Lucke:2011}.
 Since then, tremendous scientific and technical progress has been made both in the size of metrological gain and the total number of entangled particles~\cite{Pezze:2018}, cementing cold atoms as the superior platform for generating and manipulating metrologically-useful nonclassical states.
 To date, an ensemble of $10^6$ cold atoms has provided the largest degree of spin squeezing (reduced spin variance of 20~dB), directly resulting in the most precise relative phase measurement ever made with cold atomic matter-waves~\cite{Hosten:2016}.